Table of Contents

 - Health and Safety

 The implications?
 Most HR activities touch all employees and are front and center in leaders' and managers’ minds.
-The challenge is that managers expect HR support on all of these and want answers and solutions to issues that arise from those.
+The challenge is that managers expect HR support for all of these and want answers and solutions to the issues that arise from them.
 Given the assignment of an HRBP to a business unit (and the desire and/or requirements to be viewed as a responsive problem solver), all HR issues that come to the HRBP can become priorities.
 As a result, the primary reason for the HRBP’s existence as a strategic, business-focused, and forward-viewing partner can become muddled in the day-to-day noise of employee and managerial concerns.

 The factors (and solutions) that drive HRBPs into the trap of doing non-strategic work